 Hands down the most popular tourist attraction in the city of Paris with a whopping 10.2 million and rising visitors annually, the Louvre Museum is a sight to behold - and hence its unmatched popularity.
-Before it was turned into the world's second largest museum it is today, the Louvre served as a royal palace for French kings.
+Before it was turned into the world's second largest museum, the Louvre served as a royal palace for French kings.
 It wasn't until King Louis XVI moved to Versailles that the National Assembly opened the Louvre as a museum in 1793 with a collection of 537 paintings.
 If you plan on visiting this magnificent piece of art and architecture prepare to be overwhelmed by long queues.
 But if you want to avoid this nightmare, bookmark these tried-and-tested ways to skip the lines at the Louvre.

 Wait Times - What to Expect at Louvre?